Content Note:

 Why does one write a poem about suicide?
 It's a poignant exploration into despair, unfolding here as a metaphor.

+This poem came to me as an image.
+I followed that image without trying to soften it.
 Perhaps it helps us understand the deep chaos and turmoil within the mind of a troubled soul.

 Perched on a bridge